krasimir/navigo/DOCUMENTATION.md

 * The `before` hook receives two arguments.
 The first one is a function that needs to be called with either no arguments or `false`.
 The no-argument version means "move forward". `false` stops the resolving and your handler will not be called.
 * `after` is called after your handler
 * `leave` is called when you are about to leave out of the route.
 Similarly to the `before` hook accepts a function as first argument and a [Match](#match) object as second.
-If the function is called with `false` Navigo will stop resolving the route.
+If the function is called with `false` Navigo will stop resolving the new matched route meaning "we cant' go out of the current route".
 * `already` is called when this is the current route and it matches again

 ### Defining hooks for specific route